Deficit figures set up competing visions from Biden and GOP

 Administration officials have argued that the forgiveness of student debt will allow borrowers to achieve life milestones such as buying a home and starting a family.
 Republican lawmakers counter that the forgiveness is a giveaway that disadvantages blue collar workers and those who did not attend college.

-The monthly report added to those tensions, as much of the cost of debt forgiveness was booked in September, even though the repayment of the loans would have likely occurred over several years.
+The monthly report added to those tensions, as much of the cost of debt forgiveness was booked in September, even though the repayment of the loans would have likely occurred over 30 years.

 Biden in August announced $10,000 in federal student debt cancellation for those with incomes below $125,000 a year, or households that make less than $250,000 a year.
 Those who received federal Pell Grants to attend college are eligible for an additional $10,000 in forgiveness.